No results found

 In 2021, former President Donald Trump set a ceiling of 15,000 on incoming refugees — the lowest level since the inception of the Refugee Program in 1980.

-That same year, President Trump included restrictions to not admit any refugees from areas including Somalia, Syria, and Yemen, except in very limited circumstances.
-Trump also restricted in-country processing for anyone except individuals from Cuba, Eurasia or the Baltics, Iraq, Honduras, Guatemala, or El Salvador.
+That same year, President Trump included restrictions to not admit any refugees from countries including Somalia, Syria, and Yemen, except in very limited circumstances.
+He also restricted in-country processing for everyone except people from Cuba, Eurasia or the Baltics, Iraq, Honduras, Guatemala, or El Salvador.

-On April 16, 2021, President Joe Biden reversed many of these restrictions and raised the refugee ceiling to 62,500 for the remainder of the 2021 fiscal year.
-He also raised the refugee ceiling to 125,000 for both fiscal years 2022 and 2023.
+On April 16, 2021, President Joe Biden reversed many of these restrictions and raised the refugee ceiling to 62,500 for the remainder of the fiscal year.
+He raised the refugee ceiling to 125,000 for fiscal years 2022 through 2024.

-According to the available data, refugee arrivals were at their highest in 1975, 1980, and 1981 following the influx of Vietnamese and Cambodian refugees after the end of the Vietnam War.[1]
+According to the available data, the largest refugee arrivals were in 1975, 1980, and 1981 following the influx of Vietnamese and Cambodian refugees after the end of the Vietnam War.[1]

 Embed on your website